Executive Summary

 - Immutable OS: Prevents configuration drift and enhances security.
 Image-based updates simplify upgrades and eliminate patching.

 - API-Only Management: No SSH or shell access, reducing attack surfaces.
-Declarative API prevents configuration drift.
+Declarative API prevents configuration drift and imperative API endpoints provide on-demand information gathering and debugging.

 - Consistent Behavior: It is a conformant Kubernetes distribution under the CNCF Kubernetes conformance program, meaning that Kubernetes is the same as every other distribution.